 Inspiration: Kenya and Tanzania

-Has anyone visited Animal Kingdom and NOT done the safari?
+Has anyone visited Disney’s Animal Kingdom and NOT done the safari?
 We’re sure there are a few souls out there, but surely not many.

 Your adventure begins in the Disney-created town of Harambe (which means “come together” in Swahili).
 The queue is mildly themed with an educational video playing on monitors above.
-The queue can be short right after rope drop but get a FASTPASS if you plan to ride any other time of day.

 The safari explores 110 acres of savanna, forest, rivers and rocky hills.
-(The savannah is actually about 3 acres larger than all of Magic Kingdom.)
+(The savannah is actually about 3 acres – larger than all of Magic Kingdom.)
 While it may seem that the grounds are barrier-free, the area is filled with hidden berms, ditches, moats, fences and turnbacks to keep the animals safe from guests.
 The barriers also prevent the lions from mingling with the giraffe, zebra and antelope—saving you from having that “circle-of-life” conversation with your kiddos.

-However, some animals can walk right up to the vehicles and if an ostrich or rhino decides to take a break in the roadway, you may have to sit in “safari traffic” for a minute or two while your driver waits for the animal to move on.
+However, some animals can walk right up to the vehicles and if an ostrich or a rhino decides to take a break in the roadway, you may have to sit in “safari traffic” for a minute or two while your driver waits for the animal to move on.